dh107/dh107.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: ""Seismic ambient noise around the South China Sea: seasonal and spatial variations, and implications for its climate and surface circulation"
+title: "Seismic ambient noise around the South China Sea: seasonal and spatial variations, and implications for its climate and surface circulation"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/2013-05-26-Seismic ambient noise around the South China Sea
 excerpt: 'This paper is about seismic data processing for better understanding of seismic ambient noise using power spectral density and probability density function.'
 date: 2013-05-26
 venue: 'Marine Geophysical Research'